GoksuSelin/github-slideshow/_posts/0000-01-02-GoksuSelin.md

 layout: slide
 title: "Welcome to our GA slide!"
 ---
-This is my GA slides.
+This is my GA slides :tada:
 Use the left arrow to go back!